By Nancy Armitage

 “Color Value” by C. R. Clifford published by Clifford & Lawton Union Sq.
 W. NY in 1907 (book includes Color Study, Color Psychology, & Proportion)

 “The Theory of colouring & arrangement of colours” by J. Bacon published by Geo.
 Rowney & Co.
-London, 1866; Book includes principles of design: composition, chiaroscuro, art techniques, harmony, color study, & teaching, and contrast.
+London, 1866; Book includes principles of design: composition, chiaroscuro, art techniques, harmony, color study, & teaching, & contrast.

 “Lessons on colour” Color as a means of art by Frank Howard, published 1841 London: Jos Thomas